Disaster Prep Financial Checklist: Earthquakes, Floods, Heatwaves & More | Remitly

 Encourage Conversation

 You don’t need to scare anyone.
 Frame the conversation around safety and care.
-“I want to make sure we know what to do if the power goes out for a few days” is a great way to start.

 Know Your Neighbors